How Intern Connects to Your Tools

 Key security details:

-• AES-256 encryption for stored data
+- AES-256 encryption for stored data

-• OAuth 2.0 for all third-party connections
+- OAuth 2.0 for all third-party connections

 What happens after you connect

-Within the first hour, Intern will:
+Within the first hour, they will:

 1. Read your recent communication history for context 2.
 Identify recurring patterns (weekly reports, regular follow-ups, meeting prep) 3.
-Surface its first suggestions: "I noticed you send a weekly report every Friday.
+Surface their first suggestions: "I noticed you send a weekly report every Friday.
 Want me to draft it?"

 FAQ